bokulich-lab/q2-fondue/tutorial/tutorial.md

 In summary, we showed how the artifacts fetched through q2-fondue enable an easy entry to the QIIME 2 analysis pipeline, which is further described in other tutorials.

-## Extracting the metadata or sequences artifacts
+## Prepare downstream analysis outside of QIIME 2
-All [QIIME 2 artifacts](docs.qiime2.org) fundamentally are zipped files, containing additional information on the artifact's provenance, type and format.
-All this information can be exposed using `qiime tools peek`.
-In case we want to work with the retrieved data outside of QIIME 2, it is possible to extract the artifacts.
+All QIIME 2 and q2-fondue outputs are artifacts.
+[QIIME 2 artifacts](https://dev.qiime2.org/latest/storing-data/#accessibility-and-transferability) are zipped files of data and associated metadata, containing additional information on the provenance, type and format.
+The data within an artifact can be easily extracted for use outside of QIIME 2.
+Just follow the below instructions to work with the retrieved data outside of QIIME 2.

-#### Get a metadata TSV file
+### Extract the retrieved metadata as a TSV file
 ```shell
 qiime tools extract \
       --input-path metadata.qza \
       --output-path metadata
 ```
-This creates a metadata directory with all information on provenance tracking, and in the folder *data* we find the *sra-metadata.tsv*.
+This creates a metadata directory with all information on provenance tracking, and in the folder *data* we find the *sra-metadata.tsv* containing all metadata of the initially requested accession IDs.

-#### Get FASTA files
+### Extract the retrieved sequences as FASTQ files
 ```shell
 qiime tools extract \
       --input-path fondue-output/single_reads.qza \